Skip to Content

 • Stunning sunset at the campsite

-• Wild animals; meerkats, ground squirrels, many birds
+• Wild animals; meerkats, ground squirrels, and many birds

 It’s the longest driving day in this Namibia road trip itinerary.
 Luckily the road from Windhoek to Ketmanshoop is tar, not gravel.
 There are many petrol stations along the route as well as small shops and restaurants where you can stop for snacks, rest a bit and buy some stuff.
 Don’t miss the Tropic of Capricorn, there is a big road sign “Tropic of Capricorn” about 110 km from Windhoek, past Rehoboth.
 Many tourists stop there to take a photo.